Parameter-wise co-clustering for high-dimensional data: Abstract

 \section{Abstract}

-A co-clustering model for continuous data that relaxes the identically distributed assumption within blocks of traditional co-clustering is presented.
+In recent years, data dimensionality has increasingly become a concern, leading to many parameter and dimension reduction techniques being proposed in the literature.
+A parameter-wise co-clustering model, for data modelled via continuous random variables, is presented.
 The proposed model, although allowing more flexibility, still maintains the very high degree of parsimony achieved by traditional co-clustering.
-A stochastic EM algorithm along with a Gibbs sampler is used for parameter estimation and an ICL criterion is used for model selection.
+A stochastic expectation-maximization (SEM) algorithm along with a Gibbs sampler is used for parameter estimation and an integrated complete log-likelihood criterion is used for model selection.
 Simulated and real datasets are used for illustration and comparison with traditional co-clustering.